jcbradbury/jcbradbury.github.io/_pages/nfl-stadiums.md

 No longer co-tenants, NFL teams finally got the football-first designs befitting the country's dominant major sports league.
 Though Miami Dolphins owner Joe Robbie had privately funded his stadium to also host a baseball team, his funding model proved to owners the value of catering to high-end patrons with luxury amenities and exclusive spaces.
 Robbie was able to build his showpiece with advance sales of skyboxes and club seats, and owners wanted to capitalize on this consumer cohort, but without sharing it with another tenant while still having taxpayers cover much of the cost.

-The shift from inaugural venues to superstadiums resulted in a ratcheting up in the cast of stadium building.
+The shift from inaugural venues to superstadiums resulted in a ratcheting up in the cost of stadium building.
 A similar cost jump occurred with the beginning of stadium mania, but it wasn't a one-time event.
-New stadiums costs grew at an increasing rate, as owners tried to one-up each other with every new venue that opened.
-While the real cost of venues remained relatively constant during from the 1960s through the 1980s, from the 1990s through to 2010s, the median cost of NFL stadiums more than quadrupled.
+New stadium costs grew at an increasing rate, as owners tried to one-up each other with every new venue that opened.
+While the real cost of venues remained relatively constant from the 1960s through the 1980s, from the 1990s through to 2010s, the median cost of NFL stadiums more than quadrupled.

 Though public subsidies have not kept pace with overall construction costs, they continued to grow, increasing the taxpayer burden.
 More expensive designs were incentivized by cost-sharing, which lowered the personal costs to owners of designing more opulent venues---a phenomenon known as "[gold-plating](https://doi.org/10.1177/1527002514551803)."